rosschapman/internetross/blog.md

 }
 ```

-It's harder to catch, and this code is stripped, but `connectSidebar` actually gets called every time there are store updates that cause a re-render of `<Template />` inside of `<Page />` -- the `<Page />` component itself subscribes to the store.
+It's harder to catch -- and this code is already stripped down -- but `connectSidebar` actually gets called every time there are store updates that cause a re-render of `<Template />` inside of `<Page />`.
+The `<Page />` component itself subscribes to the store.

+Sigh.
 We likely ended up in this place as a result of not inserting more connect boundaries for store-subscribed components as the code grew over time.
-This is a common--forgivable!--symptom of "bottom-up" programming that occurs in agile UI projects in larger organizations where the requirements for your application accrete over time.
-The primitives you start to satisfy small requirements, like a root-level `<Page />` component, will become one large prop-drilled well with functions inside of functions and...sigh.
+This is a not at all uncommon (read: forgivable) symptom of "bottom-up" programming.
+Unlike the pristine nirvanic fields of instructive examples, we make our bed in large agile-y UI projects born from larger organizations where the requirements for the  application accrete, fissure, and even explode in fantastic ways over time.
+The primitives you start with to satisfy embryonic requirements, like a root-level `<Page />` component, may just become one large prop-drilled well.
+Graph hell.

-Then suddenly you find yourself debugging why a click event on a sidebar button is being swallowed.
+Which means suddenly you find yourself debugging why a click event on a sidebar button is being swallowed.
 You notice the divs are flashing in the Elements tab of Chrome dev tools, which means the browser is repainting the sidebar on click -- re-renders!

+But why?

-Believe it or not, if the user had just been inside a field in the main content area of the page and then clicked a button in the sidebar, a blur event was triggered on the form field in main content; because that field was inside a *redux-form* form (meaning connected to the redux state tree), a hard-to-follow cascade of component updates was triggered.
-To our dismay, the sidebar button was getting re-rendered *in the middle of the click event*.
+Believe it or not, if the user had just left a field in the Main Content area of the page and then proceeded to click a button in the Sidebar, a blur event was triggered on the previous form field in Main Content; because that field was inside a *redux-form* form (meaning connected to the redux state tree), a hard-to-follow cascade of component updates was triggered.

+To our dismay, the Sidebar button was getting re-rendered *in the middle of the click event*.
 Therefore the newly rendered button had no idea about the just recent click event.

 One hackish thing we stumbled across and considered was changing the `onClick` handler on the sidebar button to `onMouseUp` -- since the newly rendered button would receive that event (browsers are weird).
 But my homie-in-debug wouldn't -- couldn't -- let it slide so we decided to troubleshoot the real issue: the sidebar getting rendered every time there was a field blur when it's props weren't changing.
 Dude just basically commented out lines of code up and down `<Page />` --  which is way more busy than I'm showing here -- until the re-renders stopped.
 He's a hero.
 Of course, the fix ends up being fairly simple.
 We simply moved the invocation of `connectSidebar` -- and `connectMain` outside of the `Template` export: